-ACCOUNTING SYSTEMS 40S, GRADE 12 (ACSR4S)
+ACCOUNTING SYSTEMS 40S, GRADE 12 (ASYR4S)

 This course is a continuation of Accounting 30S with the added component of computerized accounting.
-Students will learn the most current accounting software package and apply previous understanding of accounting to real-life situations.
+Although Accounting 30S is encouraged, it is not required.
+Students will learn the most current accounting software package and apply previous understanding of accounting principles to real life situations.
+This involves setting up a company and the use of the General Journal for book keeping, as well as introduces the Receivables, Payables, Payroll, and Inventory ledgers as well.